 A stout and bearded Alonzo Horton, 54, arrives in San Diego from San Francisco.
 After looking over Old Town, he decides the best place for the city to develop is down by the waterfront.
-Determined to build a new downtown on the site of Davis’ failure, Horton purchases at auction some 800 acres of land on the waterfront for approximately 33 cents an acre (some historians credit Horton with paying 27 cents an acre).
+Determined to build a new downtown on the site of Davis’ failure, Horton purchases 800 acres of land on the waterfront at auction for approximately 33 cents an acre (some historians credit Horton with paying 27 cents an acre).
 Two years later, he pays $4,000 for a 160-acre parcel needed to sew up the section known as the Horton Addition.

-The original Chinese Mission School opens in rented facilities at the First Presbyterian Church at 8th and D (now Broadway).
+The original Chinese Mission School opens in rented facilities at the First Presbyterian Church at 8th Avenue and D Street (now Broadway).
 The Mission becomes a social center and a catalyst for interaction between Caucasians and Asians in San Diego.
 It also provides an opportunity for Chinese, and later Japanese, immigrants to learn English and receive religious instruction.

-San Diego’s 1880s real estate boom ends.
+San Diego’s 1880s real estate boom tapers off.
 By the end of the decade the population has dropped from 40,000 to 16,000.

 Having lost most of his properties through tax sales and foreclosures, Alonzo Horton dies at the Agnew Sanitarium.
 On his 95th birthday he tells a newspaper reporter, “It’s the most beautiful place in the world to me, and I had rather have the affection and friendly greeting of the people of San Diego than all the rulers in the world.”
 Ironically, the same year in San Leandro, California, William Heath Davis also dies financially impoverished.